AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

 - Comment if you like.
 Then, at the bottom-right of the windowette that contains the discussion, you'll see another button with a right-pointing arrow inside a speech bubble.
 Click that to go to the next unresolved discussion.
 In this way, the unresolved discussions can be navigated like a singly linked list.

+- The table-of-contents on the left is useful, but it takes up a lot of visual space.
+To hide it, press the button with the three horizontal lines to the left of the words "Changes between", right below the tabs where you choose between, e.g., Discussion and Changes.

 ## Transitioning an old repo

 ```wiki